Ukraine holds talks to end crisis, rebels not invited

 And, in comments angled at the separatist rebels who were excluded from the talks, Prime Minister Arseny Yatseniuk said: "We will conduct a dialogue with all those who do not shoot and do not kill citizens."

-"Using mechanisms for changing the constitution, we should be able to de-centralize power and confer additional powers on regional authorities ... create a real balance (between central and regional authorities)," he said.
+"Using mechanisms for changing the constitution, we should be able to de-centralise power and confer additional powers on regional authorities ... create a real balance (between central and regional authorities)," he said.

 Under the plan regions could hold back a portion of taxes for direct use in improving infrastructure and conditions for local businesses.